sscollis/pse/src/README.md

-# main production version of PSE
+# Production version of PSE

-This is the development version of the PSE code.
+This is the production version of the PSE code.

+Currently the FFT routines in nonlin.f90 are commentted out and need to be reimplemented.